 Mayor Barbara Jo Blain-Bellamy

 Atty.
 Barbara Jo Blain-Bellamy is a native of Conway and has been involved in public service her entire adult life.
 She was sworn in as Mayor on January 4, 2016, having previously served on City Council from 1993-1998 and 2012-2016, and acted as Mayor Pro Tem in 1996 and 2015.
 Ms. Blain-Bellamy served four years as Conway's Assistant City Administrator.
 In January 2011, she founded Community Legal Services, a non-traditional private law office providing legal services to low and moderate-income families.

-Ms. Blain-Bellamy received a Juris Doctorate from the University of South Carolina School Of Law in December 2000, and was sown into the S.C.
+Ms. Blain-Bellamy received a Juris Doctorate from the University of South Carolina School Of Law in December 2000, and was sworn into the S.C.
 Bar Association in May 2001.
 She also holds Masters and Bachelor’s degrees from the University of South Carolina in Education and Sociology respectively, and is a graduate of the Inaugural Waccamaw Class of the American Leadership Forum, Leadership South Carolina, Leadership Grand Strand and the Municipal Elected Officials Institute of Government.
 She currently serves on the board of PALM Motor Sports School.

 Ms. Blain-Bellamy is the 2011 recipient of Leadership Grand Strand's Ann Debock Leadership Award, the 2010 Girl Scouts of Eastern S.C.'s Mary Brewer Women of Distinction Award, the 2009 Zonta International Gold Star Award, the 2009 Omega Psi Phi Community Service Award, and the 2009 NAACP Leadership Award.

 Ms. Blain-Bellamy is married to Bobby Bellamy with whom she shares four children.
 She is a member of Friendship Baptist Church where she is a Youth Usher Leader.